Steve Vizard is a Gold Logie and multi award winning writer, performer, producer, broadcaster and lawyer.

 In 1989 Steve created, produced, was head writer and starred in the iconic and multi award winning Fast Forward (and subsequently Full Frontal), which for ten years were Australia’s highest-rating and longest-running prime time television comedy shows.

-In the ensuing years Steve produced, created and wrote numerous groundbreaking programmes, from the acclaimed Big Girls Blouse to The Micallef Program, helping to bring to life many of our most enduring comedic creations with artists including Eric Bana, Shaun Micallef, Jane Turner, Gina Riley, Magda Szubanski, Marg Downey, Rebel Wilson, Maryanne Fahey, Glenn Robbins, Adam Zwar, Kitty Flanagan, Julia Morris, Dana Reed and Hamish and Andy.
+In the ensuing years Steve produced, created and wrote for numerous groundbreaking programmes, from the acclaimed Big Girls Blouse to The Micallef Program, helping to bring to life many of our most enduring comedic creations with artists including Eric Bana, Shaun Micallef, Jane Turner, Gina Riley, Magda Szubanski, Marg Downey, Rebel Wilson, Maryanne Fahey, Glenn Robbins, Adam Zwar, Kitty Flanagan, Julia Morris, Daina Reid and Hamish and Andy.

-With Andrew Knight, Steve founded and was Chairman of Artist Services, one of Australia’s largest independent film and television production houses, producing several series of SeaChange, the ABC’s highest rating drama series, award-winning and internationally-acclaimed mini-series, such as Kangaroo Palace and Simone de Beauvoir’s Babies, and feature films including Richard Flanagan’s The Sound of One Hand Clapping and The Dead Letter Office as well as creating thecomedychannel with Foxtel.
+With Andrew Knight, Steve founded and was Chairman of Artist Services, one of Australia’s largest independent film and television production houses, producing several series of SeaChange, the ABC’s highest rating drama series.
+Artist Services produced award-winning and internationally-acclaimed mini-series, such as Kangaroo Palace and Simone de Beauvoir’s Babies, and feature films including Richard Flanagan’s The Sound of One Hand Clapping and The Dead Letter Office as well as creating thecomedychannel with Foxtel.

-As a producer and creator, Steve’s shows have received more than twenty Logies, a dozen AFI, Television Society Awards, and an International Emmy nomination.
-He has been nominated for a Gold Logie four times, taking one home in 1991, and has won several Logies, Television Society Awards, four Australian Writers Guild Awards and a Variety Club Award.
+As a producer and creator, Steve’s shows have received more than twenty Logies, a dozen AFI and Television Society Awards, and an International Emmy nomination.
+As a performer, he has been nominated for a Gold Logie four times, taking one home in 1991, and has won several Logies, Television Society Awards, four Australian Writers Guild Awards and a Variety Club Award.

 For six years, he was President of the National Gallery of Victoria; Chairman of Victorian Major Events where he was instrumental in the creation of Melbourne Winter Masterpieces; an elected delegate to the Constitutional Convention; and President of the Screen Producers Association of Australia; as well as supporting numerous charitable organisations including the Vizard Foundation and establishing with Walter Mikac The Alannah and Madeleine Foundation.

 Steve is married to Sarah and they have 5 children.
 He is also a proud Grandad to Poppy and Teddy.